Västgötabergen: Diabase

 Towards the end of the Permian, 300–270 Ma, the collision of Earth's continents formed the supercontinent Pangaea, marking a geologically significant period.
 Characterised by events not necessarily directly related, their temporal coincidence suggests a causal link.
 At the Permian–Triassic boundary, 90% of Earth's species became extinct.
 Concurrently, massive volcanic eruptions produced basaltic lava, covering vast areas of ancient Siberia and forming the two-million-square-kilometre Siberian Traps.

 In the Västgötabergen region of Västergötland, surface rocks fractured, allowing magma to rise along fault lines.
 In Falbygden, around Billingen and Kinnekulle, magma intruded into Silurian cracks, solidifying as flood basalt and forming a laccolith, which protected underlying layers from erosion.

 Conversely, on Halleberg and Hunneberg, magma penetrated only Cambrian and Ordovician layers, forming a sill.
 Without a diabase cover, the overlying limestone and slate eroded, leaving these mountains lower than other Västgötabergen peaks.
 The diabase layer averages 60 metres thick on Halleberg and Hunneberg.

-Known as "Trapp" (stairs) in Swedish, diabase inspires the geological term "trap".